rillian/2019-gsoc/README.md

 ### Find a js library to sanitize html code.

-To get good typography for transliteration lines we need markup for determinatives, logograms and damage.
+To get good typography for transliteration lines we need markup for determinative, logograms and damage.
 Those should be represented by tei elements in the document served by CTS and converted to html elements like `<sup>` and `<span>` with custom classes for display.
 That's not too hard, but to protect against cross-site scripting